-Time has evolved since the dawn of software testing and giant leaps have been made in the techniques employed and the technologies utilised to prevent defects in the software that we use every day.
+Time has evolved since the dawn of software testing and we have made giant leaps in the techniques used and the technologies used to prevent defects in the software that we use every day.

 Over that period, the below principles have been shown to act as a general guideline for software testers to effectively use their time, and shape their mindset during the software testing process.

-Testing at its core is the process of designing and executing a set of test cases to show that defects are present in the system that has been developed.
+Testing at its core is designing and executing a set of test cases to show that defects are present in the system in development.
 Not their absence.

 Testing significantly reduces the probability of undiscovered defects present in a system.
 But even if there are multiple rounds of testing, the claim of ‘this software is bug-free’ would be false.

-Testing every feature of a piece of software is impossible (unless of coarse the application is incredibly basic).
+Testing every feature of a piece of software is impossible (unless, the application is basic).

-Instead, this is where testing techniques such as risk-based testing, and priority testing are employed to focus efforts on the more important and riskier parts of the application.
+Instead, this is where testing techniques such as risk-based testing and priority testing aid in their ability to focus efforts on the more important and riskier parts of the application.

-A piece of software is developed to a set of requirements which have been derived from the client.
+We develop a piece of software to a set of requirements that have originated from the client.
 But if those requirements contain an error and it remains unnoticed.
-The defect will make it into the developed piece of software and once caught will be far more expensive to correct then it would be at the start of the process.
+The defect will make it into the developed piece of software and once caught will be far more expensive to correct than it would be at the start of the process.

 Testing efforts should begin as early as possible to catch errors when they are cheapest to correct.

-This principle states that most of the defects in the system being tested can be located in a small number of modules (otherwise known as the 80/20 rule, or Pareto analysis).
+This principle states that most of the defects in the system being tested can be located in a few modules (otherwise known as the 80/20 rule, or Pareto analysis).

-Test teams, therefore, need to ensure that their test cases envolve as parts of the system become increasingly stable overtime to ensure that they are constantly on the lookout for new bugs.
+Test teams, therefore, need to ensure that their test cases evolve as parts of the system become increasingly stable overtime to ensure that they are constantly on the lookout for new bugs.

 Then one day you wake up and there are weeds EVERYWHERE.
 What happened to your beautiful garden?
-Well, it seems that you became a victim of the security that you thought your favourite weed prevention solution gave you.
+Well, you become a victim of the security that you thought your favourite weed prevention solution gave you.

-The same false fallacy can be given if your test cases are constantly repeated overtime.
+The same false fallacy can affect your test cases if we constantly repeat them overtime.
 They may discover some critical bugs initially, but eventually, they will stop finding defects and their effectiveness won’t be as high as they once were.

-The software testing process is driven by the nature of the application being developed.
+The software testing activities depend on the application being developed.

-So you have run your test cases, discovered some highly critical bugs and after confirming these issues have now been successfully corrected, the application is defect-free and ready to be released, yes?
+So you have run your test cases, discovered some highly critical bugs and retesting to confirm the issues are corrected, the application is defect-free and ready to be released, yes?

 Going back to the first two software testing principles above.
 Testing only shows that defects are present in a piece of software.
 Not that it is defect-free.
-Additionally, we can’t test everything.
-So its quite possible that there are defects are presently undiscovered.
+We can’t test everything.
+So it’s possible that defects are undiscovered.

 So as testers, we can not say that the software is free of errors and ready for release.